 cd into your project directory then execute

-Once complete we can now use this pacakge to initialise files Homestead will require and create the
+Once complete we can now use this package to initialise files Homestead will require and create the

 php vendor/bin/homestead make

-If you check your directory now you will notice the
+If you check your directory now you will notice a

 We are now almost ready to run our project, all we need to do now is add an entry to our Host file for the website.